mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 ```
 Please note that in the above RDF listing I took advantage of the free form syntax of N3 and Turtle RDF formats to reformat the data to fit page width.

-In the following examples, I used the library developed in the next chapter that allows us to load multiple RDF input files and then to use SPARQL queries.

 We will start with a simple SPARQL query for subjects (news article URLs) and objects (matching countries) with the value for the predicate equal to containsCountry.
 Variables in queries start with a question mark character and can have any names:

 ```sparql